Open OnDemand

 Connecting

-To connect through Open OnDemand, navigate to https://ondemand.cam.uchc.edu in your web browser.
+To connect through Open OnDemand, navigate to https://ondemand.hpc.cam.uchc.edu in your web browser.
 You will be prompted to enter your CAM username and password.
-Once you have successfully logged in, you will be taken to the Open OnDemand dashboard where you can access various applications and tools.
+When ready, click the “Log in to Open OnDemand” button.
+You will then recieve a Duo authentication request on your enrolled device.
+Approve the request to complete the authentication process.

 Interactive Apps